raffiainuls/flink-sales/README.md

    |-- last_id_backup              # backup list_id file
    |-- last_id.txt                 # this file save last_id that most_recent create in stream.py
    |-- stream.py                   # file python that create data streaming and send into kafka

+### Project Workflow

+1. Producer Kafka
+   - python script (/flink-sales/database/producer.py) will read list file csv in list_file.txt that containing database tables that saves into csv, and then from the list file csv python script will access csv file and then produce data in file csv into kafka. table that send to kafka such as : ```tbl_order_status, tbl_payment_method, tb_payment_status, tbl_shipping_status, tbl_employee, tbl_promotions, tbl_sales, tbl_product, tbl_schedulle_emp, tbl_customers, and tbl_branch```